-The Collegiate Parish Church of St Paul’s Shipwreck, also known as simply the Church of St Paul’s Shipwreck, is a Roman Catholic parish church in Valletta, Malta.
+The Collegiate Parish Church of St Paul’s Shipwreck, also known simply as the Church of St Paul’s Shipwreck, is a Roman Catholic parish church in Valletta, Malta.
 It is one of Valletta’s oldest churches.

-The church traces its origins to 1570s, was designed by Girolamo Cassar, and completed in December 1582; during the building of the church the parish priest administered the sacraments from the Carmelite church.
+The church, which traces its origins to the 1570s, was designed by Girolamo Cassar, and was completed in December 1582.
+During the building of the church the parish priest administered the sacraments from the Carmelite church.
 The church was ceded to the Jesuit Fathers and a new church was started in 1639 and finished in 1679.
 In 1733 it became a collegiate church.
-The church’s facade was rebuilt in 1885 according to the design of Nicola Zammit.
+The church’s facade was rebuilt in 1885 according to the designs of Nicola Zammit.